fluent/m3-workshop-fluentcon/README.md

 Once the stack is up and running, login into the [Grafana](http://localhost:3030) using `admin:admin` credentials and then head to the [Explore](http://localhost:3000/explore) tab.

-### Sending Prometheus metrics to the M3DB cluster
+### Step 2 - Sending Prometheus metrics to the M3DB cluster

 To start sending metrics scraped by Prometheus instances to the M3DB cluster, we need to enable remote write functionality: